akeszei/em_toolkit/Workstation_setup.md

 ```
     $ lsmod | grep nouveau
 ```
-4. Conform all X graphics are disabled by running:
+4. Confirm all X graphics are disabled by running:
 ```
     $ sudo service lightdm stop
 ```